-In reviewing your official transcript, we require that you have successfully completed a college preparatory curriculum.
+We expect that you have successfully completed a college preparatory curriculum.
 Typically, this includes four years of English, three years of mathematics (including two years of algebra and one of geometry), two years of social studies, and two years of laboratory science; two years of a foreign language are encouraged but not required.
-You are required to provide proof of a high school diploma or equivalent before the first day of classes.
+You may be eligible for transfer credits for A.P. and other advanced coursework completed during high school.

-The Admissions process can be intimidating for some students and families, particularly if you are the first in your family to apply to college.
+The admissions process can be intimidating!
 We encourage you to contact us if you have any questions.
-During the fall semester, the Admissions staff is traveling to college fairs and high schools all over the country – feel free to drop by a fair to chat in person or ask your guidance counselor if an SNC representative will be visiting your school.
+During the fall semester, the Admissions staff is traveling to college fairs and high schools all over the country – come by a fair to chat in person or ask your guidance counselor if an SNC representative will be visiting your school.